Exodus Books

 Trade Paperback, 288 pages

-It's sometimes easy to forget that pain has a human face.
+It's easy to forget that pain has a human face.
 Sure, we hear about terrorist attacks, AIDS victims, tsunamis and wildfires, but until someone close to us is affected we dismiss them with sterile language—"tragedy" or "disaster" or "calamity."
 None of those terms reveal the immediacy and horror of suffering.
-When your wife is diagnosed with cancer or your son dies in a car wreck or you lose your job right after you take out a mortgage on a new house, then you understand what it means to hurt.
+When your wife is diagnosed with cancer or your son dies in a car wreck or you lose your job right after you take out a mortgage on a new house, you begin to understand what it means to hurt.

 Did you find this review helpful?